Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

-where $\hat{\rho}_{\rm red}$ is the reduced density matrix associated with the quantum state of the comoving curvature perturbation, when the entropic degrees of freedom are integrated out.
-This quantity determines whether the state is pure $\l(p =1\r)$ or, mixed $\l(p < 1\r)$.
+where $\hat{\rho}_{\rm red}$ is the reduced density matrix associated with the quantum state of the co-moving curvature perturbation, when the entropic degrees of freedom are integrated out.
+This quantity determines whether the state is pure $\left(p =1\right)$ or, mixed $\left(p < 1\right)$.
 It is known that, for a Gaussian Wigner function, the purity is directly related to the determinant of the covariance matrix as \cite{Paris_2003,Adesso_2014},

 For single-field inflation, there are no entropic degrees of freedom and hence no environment.
 Therefore, no decoherence is present and hence the purity becomes unity.
-This in turn suggests that the determinant of the covariance matrix is also unity.
+It is important to note, however, that higher-order non-Gaussian interaction terms in the Hamiltonian can introduce decoherence even in single-field models (in this context, see Ref.~\cite{Nelson:2016kjm,Gong:2019yyz,Burgess:2022nwu}).
 Multi-field inflationary models, on the other hand, have additional entropic degrees of freedom and hence the purity is less than unity.
-For multi-field models, these additional entropic degrees of freedom result into entanglement between themselves and hence can be used as another measure of quantum information.
-A commonly used measure of entanglement in a bipartite system is the von Neumann entropy of either subsystem, as they are equal \cite{Prokopec:1992ia, Prokopec:2006fc,Battarra:2013cha}.
+Thus, purity directly illustrates whether a state is pure/mixed, as well as distinguishes between single versus multi-field models.
+For multi-field models, entanglement entropy is another quantum measure, and arises from the entanglement between the additional entropic degrees of freedom and can be used to infer existence of multiple fields in the early universe.
+A commonly used measure of entanglement in a bipartite system is the von Neumann entropy $\mathcal{S}$ of either subsystem, as they are equal \cite{Prokopec:1992ia, Prokopec:2006fc,Battarra:2013cha} and defined as \cite{Adesso:2007tx,horodecki2009quantum},